COMPULSORY MUZZLE FOR DOGS

-If a municipality/state has corresponding regulations, the following provisions are common:
+If there are corresponding regulations in a municipality/province, the following provisions are common:

 Taking dogs on public transport in Austria

 Dogs are generally required to be muzzled and leashed on public transportation.
-In most cases, a reduced fare ticket must be purchased to take a dog with you
+In most cases, a reduced fare ticket must be purchased to bring a dog.

 Dogs must wear a muzzle and leash when out in public.